What you need to know about Winchester

 It’s a matter of taste of course but we like The Winchester Orangery in The Square (just off the High Street) and round the corner from Hampshire Workspace.
 The staff are friendly and efficient.
 There’s also a good choice of cakes, pastries, sandwiches and light meals.

-The best places to eat in Winchester
+The best places to eat and drink in Winchester

 A walk around Winchester